Flood Protection Information

 - Do not drive through a flooded area.
 Most people drown in their vehicles.
 Do not drive around road barriers; the road or bridge may be washed out.

 - Avoid power lines and electrical wires.
 The second highest group of fatalities, due to flooding, is electrocution.
 Electrical current can travel through water.
-Report downed power lines to your local utility or Town emergency management personnel.
+Report downed power lines to your local utility company or Town emergency management personnel.

 - If possible, have your electricity turned off by the local utility company.
 Some appliances, such as televisions, hold electrical charges after they’ve been unplugged.
 Don’t use appliances or motors that have gotten wet unless they have been taken apart, cleaned and dried.